hw03hw03/DS210_Project/README.md

 # DS210_Project
 Final project for DS210 at BU in Fall 2023.

+Quick disclaimer: I have not reviewed the thousands of YouTube videos that were found via my webscraping and cannot ensure their appropriate content or subject-matter.
+The very first video that I began at was a video on Stoicism that was featured on the front page of the website in an incognito tab.
+I chose this video because I hope to use this data and more detailed graph analysis in a later research project on political pipelines in social media.

 ## list_of_edges.csv
 This file is my list of edges.
 There are two columns and each element is a YouTube link.
 The first element is the starting node and the second element is the directed ending node.
 I web-scraped this myself using Selenium and a recursive function that starts at one video, scrapes the recommended videos' links, randomly moves to one, and recurses.
 Due to the way it was gathered, the **very first node should be connected to every other node**.
 This will be relevant in one of my tests later.